Summer Events & Festivals

 National Cherry Festival

-National Cherry Festival – This is the oldest, biggest and still the champion festival of the region.
+The National Cherry Festival is the oldest and biggest festival of the region.
 It celebrates everything cherry every year during the first full week of July with an eight-day party featuring over 150 family activities: air shows, fireworks, parades, games, races, midway rides, demonstrations, nightly outdoor concerts and lots of chances to taste delicious cherry products.
-Now in its 91st year, the Cherry Festival is Traverse City’s signature event, drawing as many as 500,000 attendees from around the country.
+Due to the Coronovirus Pandemic, the Cherry Festival was postponed in 2020.
+The 2021 Cherry Festival is scheduled to take place July 3rd thru July 10th 2021.

 Traverse City Film Festival

-The Traverse City Film Festival is an annual film festival held for 5 days at the end of July.
+The Traverse City Film Festival is an annual film festival held for 5 days at the end of July or early August.
 The festival was created as an annual event in 2005 and is committed to showing “Just Great Movies” and helping to save one of America’s few indigenous art forms — the cinema.
 The Film Festival was cancelled in 2020 due to the Coronovirus Pandemic but the committee is planning on holding the event in 2021.
 For more up to date information on the Traverse City Film Festival go to their Facebook Page or Website.

 Traverse City Wine & Art Festival

 This popular festival features tastings & full glass pours from 27 of the region’s best wineries paired with food for purchase by celebrated local chefs, seasoned with a diverse slate of musical performers and an exhibition and sale of artworks by some of the region’s best painters, potters, weavers and other artists.
 It takes place on the lawn of the Village at Grand Traverse Commons at the end of June/early July.

 Great Lakes Equestrian Festival